32blit/32blit-sdk/docs/contributing.md

 # A quick Git guide

-This is a very biginers and quick guide to git/github on how to contribute to the project.
+This is a very beginners and quick guide to git/github on how to contribute to the project.

 ---

 ## Setup
-First, make sure you have the git software install on your computere, follow the instructions here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+First, make sure you have the git software install on your computer, follow the instructions here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Next, create or log into github.com